medwards147/Udacity_Data_Visualization_Project_6/README.md

 I approached the development this visualization from the perspective of a potential investor by thinking about what one would be interested in understanding prior investing in a prosper loan.
 I believe the first thing an investor would look for is past performance.
 However, this data did not include actual past performance so I decided to plot estimated returns on the notion that they are a good indicator of past actual performance.
 By doing this, I am making the assumption Prosper’s algorithm or methodology to calculate their interest rates (the main variable used to derive estimated return) incorporates past performance.
 For the sake of this project, I believe this is a safe assumption.

 #### Explore the Data
 Prior to developing the visualization, I loaded the data into R to perform exploratory analysis.
-The dataset consisted of xxxxx rows and xxxxx  columns.
+The dataset consisted of 113,937 rows and 81 columns.
 I was able to quickly eliminate a lot of the columns as most of the data would not be available to a prospective investor prior to making an investment.
 I narrowed down the data down to the following variables:
 - `ProsperRating(Alpha)`
 - `EstimatedReturn`
 - `EstimatedLoss`
 - `LoanOriginationDate`
 I decided a line chart would be most appropriate to display time-series data and decided to distinguish Prosper’s Rating for the loan by the line color.
-Below is an example of the notional chart I created with R ggplot2 package that I will implement in D3.js.
+Below is an example of the one of the exploration charts I made with R's ggplot2 package.
 ![R_plot](githublink_to_picture_file)
 After exploration, I decided to clean the data by making the following adjustments:
 - Remove any data prior to 2011.
 Prosper adjusted their method for estimated return calculations starting in 2011.
 I was unable to normalize 2009 to 2011 as I don't know exactly what they changed.
 Therefore the chart will show 2011 through March 2014.